DaBlick/Hierarchical-Observer-Pattern/README.md

 displays the name, we don't need (nor "want") the expense of re-rendering if the thing that changed was the contact's phone number.

-HObserver exapnds on the design pattern by introducing the notion of Observables that are part of a tree of Observables.
+HObserver expands on the design pattern by introducing the notion of Observables that are part of a tree of Observables.
 The tree reflects the logical structure of the domain objects.
 Each Observable in the tree C might have a parent Observable
 P.   Anytime a notification is sent to observers of C, notifications are also sent to observers of all ancestors of C.